Maundy Gregory: Later life

 In 1932, Gregory tried to sell Lieutenant Commander E. W. Billyard Leake a peerage for £12,000.
 Leake pretended to be interested, but informed the police and Gregory was arrested.
 Gregory could now threaten to name in court those who had bought peerages.
 Because he pleaded guilty (possibly persuaded to do so by embarrassed buyers), Gregory did not have to give evidence in court.
 He did, however, give interviews to the press trying to prove his innocence.

 In 1933, Gregory was convicted under the Honours (Prevention of Abuses) Act 1925 of selling honours.
 He was fined £50 and jailed for two months.
 As of 2023, he remains the only person to have been convicted under this act.
 The names of those who bought their peerages are still unknown.
 His case file was moved to the National Archives in 2002.

 Gregory declared bankruptcy in 1933.
-After he was released, he moved to Paris, France, where he lived under an assumed name made up of the third and fourth given names ('Peter' and 'Michael') he had adopted, on a £2,000 annual pension from sources close to the Conservative Party.
+After he was released, he moved to Paris where he lived under an assumed name made up of the third and fourth given names ('Peter' and 'Michael') he had adopted, on a £2,000 annual pension from sources close to the Conservative Party.
 British historian Andrew Cook claims that Gregory took his records with him.

-Gregory took an interest in the life of the author Frederick Rolfe (also known as Baron Corvo), and supported the author A.J.A.
-Symons in obtaining materials for his biography of Rolfe, The Quest for Corvo (published 1934).
+Gregory took an interest in the life of the author Frederick Rolfe (also known as Baron Corvo), and supported the author A. J. A. Symons in obtaining materials for his celebrated biography of Rolfe, The Quest for Corvo (published 1934).
 Gregory was able to use his connections to retrieve two lost works by Rolfe, the novel Don Renato, and Rolfe's translation of the poetry of Meleager.
 Symons gives a bemused description in his Quest of Gregory's affluence and cultivated air of mystery, but notes blandly that "Since [Gregory] left England to live abroad eight months ago, my enquiries [to him] have remained unanswered."

 After the German occupation of France during the Second World War in 1940, he was captured and sent to a labour camp.
-Sources reporting Gregory's death conflict.
-He reportedly died 28 September 1941, either at an internment camp or at the Hospital de Val-de-Grâce in Paris.
+Sources reporting Gregory's death are conflicting.
+He reportedly died on 28 September 1941, either at an internment camp or at the Hospital de Val-de-Grâce in Paris.
 Unlike most civilian Britons who died in enemy captivity, he is not listed among civilian deaths in France by the Commonwealth War Graves Commission.

 References in popular fiction

-In the 1993 novel Closed Circle by Robert Goddard, the main character, Guy Horton, meets Gregory.
-Gregory employs Horton to encourage wealthy businessmen to use his services to obtain peerages.
-Goddard writes that Horton "felt an immediate loathing for everything about him—the egg-shell charm, the wafts of cologne, the dandyish dress, the monocle, the rings, the voice; and especially the hungry fish-like eyes."
+In the 1993 novel Closed Circle by Robert Goddard, the main character, Guy Horton, meets Gregory, who employs him to encourage wealthy businessmen to use his services to obtain peerages.